Ben Rothwell

-Ben Rothwell (born October 17, 1981) is an American mixed martial artist who competes as a Heavyweight.
+Ben Rothwell (born October 17, 1981) is an American mixed martial artist and bare-knuckle boxer who competes as a Heavyweight and is the current BKFC Heavyweight World Champion.
 He most notably had a 17 bout stint in the Ultimate Fighting Championship and competed for the Quad Cities Silverbacks of the IFL where he held an undefeated 9–0 record before leaving the promotion due to a contract dispute.
 He has also had one-fight stints in Affliction, M-1 Global, and King of the Cage.
+He also competed for the World Series of Fighting and Absolute Championship Berkut.

+Since his departure from the UFC in 2022, Rothwell has competed in the Heavyweight division of the Bare Knuckle Fighting Championship, where he is the current BKFC Heavyweight Champion.
+As of October 5th 2025, he is #3 (in BKFC this is actually the 4th ranked fighter) in the men's pound-for-pound rankings.

 Background

 Rothwell is from Kenosha, Wisconsin, and both of his parents work in the restaurant business.
 His parents own a catering company.
 He is of Norwegian and Irish descent.
 Rothwell was an active child but suffered a bout with spinal meningitis when he was six years old.
 He was in a coma and temporarily blind, while the disease made him almost obese.
-The young Rothwell, who struggled with his weight and identity in his adolescent years, was also troubled growing up and was often involved in fighting and violence at Westosha Central High School.
+The young Rothwell, who struggled with his weight and identity in his adolescent years, was also troubled growing up and was often involved in fighting and violence at Westosha Central High School in Paddock Lake.
 By the time he was a junior in high school, Rothwell knew that he enjoyed fighting, and in 1999, at the age of 17, he began learning self-defense.
 In July of that same year, after he had been in three professional fights, he and a friend were involved in a car accident with a drunk driver.
 Rothwell's friend, who was 19 years old, died two weeks later, and Rothwell suffered a significant head injury, in addition to broken ribs.
 The event changed Rothwell's life, causing him to feel as though he has a purpose to complete.